-It is not just cargo from the port of La Spezia that goes through the town, but it is a key hub for rail passenger travel going to and from scenic Cinque Terre.
+It is not just cargo from the port of La Spezia that goes through the town, it is also a key hub for rail passenger travel going to and from the scenic Cinque Terre.

-There is a left luggage facility available at La Spezia Centrale as well as tourist information and a few places to shop or grab something to eat.
+There is a luggage storage facility available at La Spezia Centrale, as well as tourist information and a few places to shop or grab something to eat.
 There is only one floor available to passengers at the station, so everything is relatively easy to find.